ministryofjustice/moj-frontend/docs/prototyping/setting-up-figma-prototypes.md

 5. Focus on each library and select the 'Add to file' button.
 <p><img src="/assets/images/figma-guidance-recommended-libraries-hover.png" style="border:none; max-width:760px" alt="A 'Manage libraries' window with a side navigation menu showing a 'Recommended' tab selected.
 The content in the main pane shows the heading 'Recommended libraries' and the text 'Your admins suggest using these libraries'.
 Underneath there is another heading reading 'Recommended by Ministry of Justice', with three libraries shown below: 'GOV.UK & MOJ Styles', 'GOV.UK Figma Kit' and 'MOJ Figma Kit'.
 'GOV.UK & MOJ Styles' is being hovered over and has an 'Add to file' button over it."></p>

 6. To check that the files have been added, select ‘This file’ in the side navigation.
-You should now see the 5 libraries: DPS (Prisons) Figma Kit, GOV.UK & MOJ Styles, GOV.UK Figma Kit, MOJ Figma Kit and PDS (Probation) Figma Kit.
+You should now see the 5 libraries.
 This means the Figma Kits are active.
 You do not need to do anything else.

 ### How to get updates from the Figma Kits